19hours/sg-statutes/Acts/Companies Act.md

 (b) the Court may on the application of any member order a general meeting to be called.

+(5) The Minister may, by order in theGazette, specify such other period in substitution of the period mentioned in subsection (1)(a) or (b), or both.

+[Act 15 of 2017 wef 31/08/2018]

 [UK, 1948, s.
 131; Aust., 1961, s.
 136]

-### Private company may dispense with annual general meetings
+### When private company need not hold annual general meeting

+175A\.—(1) A company need not hold an annual general meeting for a financial year —

-175A\.—(1) A private company may, by resolution passed in accordance with subsection (2), dispense with the holding of annual general meetings.
+(a) if it is a private company in respect of which there is in force a resolution passed in accordance with subsection (2) to dispense with the holding of annual general meetings;

+(b) if, at the end of that financial year, it is a private company and has sent to all persons entitled to receive notice of general meetings of the company the documents mentioned in section 203(1) within the period specified in section 203(1)(b); or

+(c) if, at the end of that financial year, it is both a private company and a dormant relevant company the directors of which are, under section 201A, exempt from the requirements of section 201 for the financial year.

+[Act 15 of 2017 wef 31/08/2018]

+(2) Notwithstanding any other provision of this Act, a resolution referred to in subsection (1)(a) shall only be treated as passed at a general meeting if it has been passed by all of such members as, being entitled to do so, vote in person or, where proxies are allowed, by proxy present at the meeting.

 [8/2003]

-(2) Notwithstanding any other provision of this Act, a resolution referred to in subsection (1) shall only be treated as passed at a general meeting if it has been passed by all of such members as, being entitled to do so, vote in person or, where proxies are allowed, by proxy present at the meeting.
+[Act 15 of 2017 wef 31/08/2018]

+(3) A resolution under subsection (1)(a) has effect for the year in which it is made and subsequent years, but does not affect any liability already incurred by reason of default in holding an annual general meeting.

 [8/2003]

-(3) A resolution under subsection (1) has effect for the year in which it is made and subsequent years, but does not affect any liability already incurred by reason of default in holding an annual general meeting.
+[Act 15 of 2017 wef 31/08/2018]

+(4) In any year in which an annual general meeting would be required to be held but for this section, and in which no such meeting has been held, any member of the company may, by notice to the company not later than 14 days before the date by which an annual general meeting would have been required under section 175 to be held, require the holding of an annual general meeting in that year.

 [8/2003]

-(4) In any year in which an annual general meeting would be required to be held but for this section, and in which no such meeting has been held, any member of the company may, by notice to the company not later than 3 months before the end of the year, require the holding of an annual general meeting in that year.

-[8/2003]
+[Act 15 of 2017 wef 31/08/2018]

 (5) The power of a member under subsection (4) to require the holding of an annual general meeting is exercisable not only by the giving of a notice but also by the transmission to the company at such address as may for the time being be specified for the purpose by or on behalf of the company of an electronic communication containing the requirement.